mFlaifel/react-native-Styling/README.md

 ## Customize Styling

-- there no css in react-native we use javascript to style our code.
+- There no css in react-native we use javascript to style our code.
-- there is two ways to style an element:
+- You have two ways to style an element:

-1. inside the tag itself like
+1. Inside the tag itself like

    ```javascript
    <View style={{ width: 100, height: 100, backgroundColor: "blue" }} />
    ```

-2. use StyleSheet
+2. Use StyleSheet

    ```javascript
    // don't forget to import StyleSheet